-In 2011 it became clear to Yasko that WTMD needed to develop a measurable and thoughtful strategic plan that included input from the station’s various constituencies.
-The station had reached a turning point as the licensee planned to move the station to a more visible location; revenues had increased significantly and the station’s public impact had grown considerably.
+In 2011, it became clear to me that ATM needed to develop a measurable and thoughtful strategic plan that included input from the station's various constituencies.
+The station had reached a turning point as the licensee planned to move the station to a more visible location; revenues had increased significantly and the station's public impact had grown considerably.

 I engaged Public Radio Capital (now The Public Media Company) to guide the process and provide the national context needed to inform the committee.
 I recruited 15 committee members from the licensee, major donors, civic leaders and staff.
-The committee broke down into several sub-groups to discuss the station’s future needs.
-I guided these discussions by providing specific information about the station’s current capabilities and the future resources needed to achieve the plan’s goals.
+The committee broke down into several sub-groups to discuss the station's future needs..
+Staff and I guided these discussions by providing specific information about the station's current capabilities and anticipated resources we would need to achieve the plan's goals.